apache/ignite-3/modules/transactions/README.md

 # Data format
 A row is stored in key-value database with additional attached metadata for referencing associated tx.
 The record format is:
-key -> current value (as seen from the transaction), old value (used for rolling back), timestamp of a transaction modifiyng the value
+key -> current value (as seen from the transaction's perspective), old value (used for rolling back), timestamp of a last transaction modifiyng the value
 Such format allows O(1) commit time by changing tx state.

 # Write tx example.